-PROBLEM EFFECT Low chip bias voltages (V {CC} and V {DD}) May cause the IC to go into U/V trip.
-High chip bias voltages (V {CC} and V {DD}) At V {DD} voltages above about 12V, the charge pump limiter will begin to operate, in turn drawing heavier V {DD} current.
-Above 16V, Breakdown may occur.
+PROBLEM EFFECT Low chip bias voltages (V{CC} and V{DD}) May cause power MOSFETs to exhibit excessive R{DSON} , possibly overheating them.
+Below about 6V, the IC may not function properly.
+High chip bias voltages (V {CC} and V {DD}) At V{DD} voltages above about 12V.
+The charge pump limiter will begin to operate, in turn drawing heavier V{DD} current.
+Above 16V, breakdown may occur.
 Bootstrap capacitor(s) too small May cause insufficient or soft charge delivery to MOSFETs at turn-on causing MOSFET overheating.
 Charge pump will pump charge, but possibly not quickly enough to avoid excessive switching losses.
-Bootstrap capacitor(s) too large Dead time may need to be increased in order to allow sufficient bootstrap refresh time.
+Bootstrap capacitor(s) too large Dead-time may need to be increased in order to allow sufficient bootstrap refresh time.
 The alternative is to decrease bootstrap capacitance.
-R {GATE} too small Smaller values of R {GATE} reduces turn- on/off times and may cause excessive EMI problems.
+R {GATE} too small Smaller values of R{GATE} reduces turn-on/off times and may cause excessive emi problems.
 Incorporating a series gate resistor with an anti-parallel diode can solve EMI problem and add to the dead time, reducing shoot-through tendency.
 R {GATE} too large Increases switching losses and MOSFET heating.
 If anti-parallel diode mentioned above is in backwards, turn-off time is increased, but turn-on time is not, possibly causing a shoot-through fault.
-Dead time too small Reduces "refresh" time as well as dead time, with increased shoot-through tendency.
-Try increasing HDEL and LDEL resistors (don't exceed 250kW).
-HIP4081A IC gets too hot Reduce bus voltage, switching frequency, choose a MOSFET with lower gate capacitance or reduce bias voltage (if it is not below the U/V trip level).
-Shed some of the low voltage gate switching losses in the HIP4081A by placing a small amount of series resistance in the leads going to the MOSFET gates, thereby transferring some of the IC losses to the resistors.
+Dead-time too small Reduces "refresh" time as well as dead time, with increased shoot-through tendency.
+Try increasing HDEL and LDEL resistors (don't exceed $250 k\Omega$).
+HIP4080A IC gets too hot Reduce bus voltage, switching frequency, choose a MOSFET with lower gate capacitance or reduce bias voltage (if it is not below 10V to 12V).
+Shed some of the low voltage gate switching losses in the HIP4080A by placing a small amount of series resistance in the leads going to the MOSFET gates, thereby transferring some of the IC losses to the resistors.
 Lower MOSFETs turn on, but upper MOSFETs don't Check that the HEN terminal is not tied low inadvertently.